6thquake/react-material/docs/src/pages/getting-started/faq/faq.md

 - It has a clean, consistent [API](http://cssinjs.org/json-api).
 - It supports a number of advanced features, either natively, or through [plugins](http://cssinjs.org/plugins/).

-However perhaps you're adding some Material-UI components to an app that already uses another styling solution, or are already familiar with a different API, and don't want to learn a new one?
-In that case, head over to the [Style Library Interoperability](/guides/interoperability) section, where we show how simple it is to restyle Material-UI components with alternative style libraries.
+However perhaps you're adding some React-Material components to an app that already uses another styling solution, or are already familiar with a different API, and don't want to learn a new one?
+In that case, head over to the [Style Library Interoperability](/guides/interoperability) section, where we show how simple it is to restyle React-Material components with alternative style libraries.

 ## When should I use inline-style vs `withStyles()`?